Follow these best practices to create top-notch email invitations which comply with Trustpilot's guidelines.

-Customers have to register on Trustpilot to write a review, and accept our Terms & Conditions.
+Customers have to register on Trustpilot to write a review.
 When a review is submitted, a user account is automatically created for the reviewer, and they receive an email about it.
-Companies should avoid stating otherwise in their review invitations because this is incorrect.
+You should avoid stating otherwise in your review invitations, because this is incorrect.

 We need reviewers to have a profile

 We require reviewers to have a personal profile so that they can log in to see what they've written, and edit or delete information.
 This also allows us to contact them if we need to ask for documentation about their review or if it doesn't meet our guidelines.

 5. Help customers write great reviews!

 What happens if your review invitation or review invitation template doesn't meet our guidelines?

-We work hard to protect the integrity of our online review community, so we take violations of our Company Guidelines seriously.
-If we find problems, we'll ask companies to make changes to bring their materials in line with our guidelines.
+We work hard to protect the integrity of our online review community, so we take violations of our guidelines seriously.
+If we find problems, we'll ask you to make changes to bring your materials in line with our guidelines.

 Change the templates to avoid resetting

-Where companies have customized a Trustpilot review invitation template and fail to bring it in line with our Company Guidelines, we may reset their template to our standard, optimized invitation template.
+If you have customized a Trustpilot review invitation template and fail to bring it in line with our guidelines, we may reset the template to our standard, optimized invitation template.